 - 2. Absence from Work: All faculty members are expected to meet their classes regularly and promptly.
 In case of illness or absence from the campus for professional reasons, the Dean of the Faculty should be notified.
 It is the responsibility of the professor to arrange for someone to conduct the class, or for some other substitute function or meeting which will be equivalent to the class missed, when possible. - 3.
 Inclement Weather: The College rarely closes academically because of inclement weather.
 In the event of dangerous weather conditions, if safety concerns warrant closure, the President may declare the College closed academically.
 All classes and other academic activities scheduled during this period will be cancelled.
 Notice will be given through designated radio and television stations and the College's ENS, Emergency Notification System.
 During periods of less severe conditions or when the College is closed only administratively, any professor prevented from meeting their scheduled classes should get word to the Dean's office or the President's office or the College switchboard and then may reschedule missed classes. - 4.
 Academic Convocations: All faculty members and librarians with faculty status are expected to participate in formal convocations, wearing academic regalia when appropriate.
 Faculty members and librarians must provide their own gowns, hoods, and caps.
 They may rent them through the Office of the Dean of the Faculty.
-Librarians with faculty status will march at formal convocations (including but not limited to Commencement, Fall Convocation, and Spring Convocation) according to rank and length of service-the Library Director marching with professors, librarians who hold continuing appointment with associate professors, and librarians without continuing appointment with associate. - 5.
+Librarians with faculty status will march at formal convocations (including but not limited to Commencement, Fall Convocation, and Spring Convocation) according to rank and length of service-the Library Director marching with professors, librarians who hold continuing appointment with associate professors, and librarians without continuing appointment with associate professors. - 5.
 Attendance at Meetings: All faculty members are expected to participate in all the meetings of committees, departments, and divisions to which they belong, and of the whole faculty.
 A faculty member who anticipates absence from one of these meetings should inform the individual who will chair the meeting. - 6.
-Deficiency Reports: Deficiency reports-notices of unsatisfactory work-are requested from professors once each semester.
-Grades below C should be reported.
-Collated reports are sent to the students, their advisers, and to the parents of freshmen and first-semester sophomores. - 7.
+Midsemester Progress Reports: Midsemester progress reports for all students in all classes are required from professors.
+Reports are available to students and their advisors. - 7.
 Grade Reports: Semester grades are due in the Office of the Registrar promptly after the final examination, normally within 24 hours but in no case more than 48 hours after the end of the last scheduled examination period.
 (The deadline for submission of spring semester grades for seniors may be set at an earlier time to allow for certification of potential graduates.)